 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
-Medical providers want to keep track of your recover in the months and years ahead.
-People recovering from laryngeal or hypopharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurring cancer or a second primary cancer, which is a new type of cancer somewhere else in the body.
+Health care providers want to keep track of your recovery in the months and years ahead.
+People recovering from laryngeal or hypopharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurring cancer or a second primary cancer, which is a new type of cancer that develops somewhere else in the body.
 These regular examinations can also help with the management of any late or long-term side effects from cancer treatment.

 A common follow-up schedule for people after treatment for either of these types of cancer is every 2 months for the first year, every 4 months for the second year, every 6 months for the third year, and once a year after that.
 Diagnostic tests and examinations may be repeated to look for a recurrence or monitor the progress of current treatment.